Twins, Cards split twinbill - TSN.ca

 The Canadian Press

-ST. LOUIS — Matt Wieters hit 14 foul balls during a 19-pitch at-bat that finished with a flyout during a wild rally that sent the St. Louis Cardinals over the Minnesota Twins 6-4 Tuesday night for a doubleheader split.
+Wieters hit 14 foul balls during a grueling 19-pitch at-bat that finished with a deep flyout with the bases loaded during a wild rally that sent the Cardinals over the Minnesota Twins 6-4 Tuesday night for a doubleheader split.

+“Sadly, I would like to say that I wasn't running out of breath up there, but I was,” Wieters said.
+“I might need to work on some cardio.
+That's probably the most swings I've taken in a day this year so far.”

+Wieters, a switch-hitter, estimated his longest plate appearance before might have been 11 or 12 pitches.
+He nearly missed a grand slam earlier in the at-bat on a long foul against reliever Caleb Thielbar.

 The Twins led 2-0 in the third inning of the nightcap before combining two singles, three walks and two hitters to score five runs.

-Wieters, hit by a pitch from Randy Dobnak (6-3) earlier in the inning, came up with two outs and the bases loaded against reliever Caleb Thielbar.
+Wieters, hit by a pitch from Randy Dobnak (6-3) earlier in the inning, came up with two outs and the bases loaded against Thielbar.

 Wieters quickly fell behind 0-2 before eventually working the count full.
-He then fouled off nine straight pitches before flying out to centre.
+He then fouled off nine straight pitches before flying out to the warning track in centre field.

 Genesis Cabrera (3-1) pitched one inning in relief to earn the win.
 Giovanny Gallegos earned his fourth save in as many chances by pitching 1 1/3 innings although he gave up a solo homer to Cruz in the seventh.